Responding to common questions & challenges

 Contrary to popular belief among Mormons, the Council of Nicea had little to do with the assembly of the canon of scripture, and certainly did not "impose" any order or structure to it.
 By the time the Council of Nicea was called, the New Testament canon was already fairly well established, before there was even a concept of something called a "canon."
 Most of the church congregations, both inside and outside of Rome, had independently begun using almost all of the same writings, apart from any imposed order, that today comprise the New Testament.

 So there wasn't any one singular event or action that caused the canon to be formed.
 The New Testament as we know it today was comprised of the four gospels and the writings of the early apostles and eyewitnesses to Jesus himself, and they were used very commonly among the early church.
 Remember, in the early days, there wasn't a "Bible" like we know it; it was simply a collection of writings and letters that were being commonly circulated.
 Over time, the writings and letters that proved to be of worth rose to prominence naturally.
-It's actually quite remarkable to note that many of these volumes were "organized" independently of one another, and yet contained the same general set of writings.
+It's actually quite remarkable to note that many of these volumes were "organized" independently of one another, and yet generally contained the same set of writings.
 Christian historians believe this is simply the evidence of the Holy Spirit directing and guiding his church in a way that a man-made organization never would have been able to.

 So quite some time before the Council of Nicea, the "canon" was already quite well-established, informally at least.
 Nicea provided little more than an affirmation, and an ordering of the books and writings that were already being used as authoritative teachings.
-The books that ended up being rejected by the churches (including the so-called "gnostic gospels") were rejected by the churches not because of some political conspiracy, but because they were not written by contemporaries of Jesus Christ, and more importantly, because they contradicted the teachings of Jesus and the apostles who learned directly from Jesus.
+The books that ended up being rejected by the churches (including the so-called "gnostic gospels") were rejected by the churches not because of some political conspiracy, but because they were not written by contemporaries of Jesus Christ, and more importantly, because they did not align with the teachings of Jesus and the apostles who learned directly from Jesus.
 And they simply weren't in common use by the churches.

 So why is the Bible considered a "closed canon"?
 That is, why do biblical Christians say that nothing should be added to the Bible?
 This is not so much a doctrinal question as it is a practical one.
 It begs the question, "What else is needed, and why?"
 If the Bible's purpose is to show God's interaction with humanity and how we can be saved, then that was completely and fully accomplished in Jesus Christ, who is the final revelation to end all revelations.
 So to suggest that more scriptures or "modern-day revelation" (in the sense that most Mormons understand it) are needed, is to say that we were lacking something...that Jesus alone is insufficient for our salvation.